essoen/essoen.github.io/content/work.md

 A couple of things I value and believe in:

 * **Make everyone heard and trusted:** People are knowledgeable, and will share their knowledge and thoughts when they feel trusted.
 With trust, we achieve even better results.
 * **Lead by context. and let people work how they want:** I aim to increase flow by giving trust and delegating decisions so that they can be made by those closest to their consequences.
-To make sure those decisions are the best they can be, I also have to make sure that people have as must relevant context and information as possible.
+To make sure those decisions are the best they can be, I also have to make sure that people have as much relevant context and information as possible.
 This means I **regularly communicate context and strategy**.
 * **Bias towards action:** Let's stop discussing, and try something out.
 That could be getting real data, or just trying one possible solution directly.
 * **Build multi-disciplinary teams:** Most problems are not one-sided, i.e. cannot in full be solved by an area of expertise.
 Neither is one person alone the best way to handle problems or workloads.